Piezo-optic effect of high-harmonic generation in semiconductors: RESULTS AND DISCUSSION

 \section{RESULTS AND DISCUSSION}

 In this section, we discuss the characteristics of HHG originating from shear-strained GaAs.
 First, let us examine the numerical results of HHG caused by a linearly polarized electric field in Sec.~\ref{Linearly polarized electric fields}.
 Here, we identify a rotation of the polarization axis of the emitted light.
 Next, let us examine the numerical results of HHG caused by elliptically polarized light in Sec.~\ref{Elliptically polarized electric fields}.
 These results indicate a breakdown in reciprocity of HHG in the shear-strained material.
-Sec.~\ref{Breakdown of the reciprocity} discusses the physical interpretation of the numerical results.
+Sec.~\ref{Breakdown of the reciprocity} discusses the physical interpretation of the numerical results. {In the appendix, we provide information of the ellipticity of generated high harmonics.}